What is Pengy?

 # Skills

-The 11 built-in tools are just the start.
+The 15 built-in tools handle the basics.
 Skills let you teach Pengy anything you need — custom workflows, API integrations, system tasks, domain knowledge.

 A skill is a markdown file with optional scripts in a directory.
-That's it.
 Point Pengy at it and it figures out the rest.

 Self-authoring